theyinda/Athlete-Registration/README.md

-Full name: Oluwakemi Akindele
+Full name: Oluwakemi Akindele;
-Slack Id: theyinda
+Slack Id: theyinda;
 Summary of the video:
 I learnt that git is a Version Control System for tracking changes in computer files.
 He also talked about the basic commands like: